- Download our Jakarta Schools Guide

 Jakarta is colourful and somewhat exotic, yet new arrivals might not find many of the obvious charms of other large cities around the world.
-It can be noisy and polluted, and getting around the city can be difficult due to the congested roads and volume of traffic.
+It can be noisy and polluted, and getting around the city can be difficult due to the congested roads.
 Unless very brave, most expats don’t drive themselves, choosing to hire a driver instead.

 Expats in Jakarta generally find jobs in the oil, gas, telecommunications, engineering and education sectors.
-The process for getting a work permit and visa for Indonesia is often arduous; there are strict rules regarding giving employment to foreigners due to massive unemployment already present in Indonesia.
-Even voluntary work in many cases is classed as work, so it’s advisable to seek legal advice when embarking on anything that may jeopardise one's visa and stay in Jakarta.
+The process for getting a work permit and visa for Indonesia is often arduous; there are strict rules regarding giving employment to foreigners due to the high rate of unemployment already present in the country.

-There are many different options for accommodation and housing for expats in Jakarta, and depending on one’s income, there are properties available to rent from luxury penthouse apartments or houses with a pool and garden, to a room in a kos (a guesthouse) with a shared bathroom and dining facilities.
+There are many different options for accommodation and housing for expats in Jakarta, and depending on one’s income, there are properties available to rent ranging from luxury penthouse apartments or houses with a pool and garden, to rooms in guesthouses with shared bathroom and dining facilities.

 The cost of living in Jakarta depends very much on lifestyle choice.
-The city is not a cheap place to live if choosing only to shop at Western-style supermarkets or high-end stores, but local shops (warungs) are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
+The city is not a cheap place to live if expats only shop at Western-style supermarkets or high-end stores, but local shops are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
 Imported goods can be expensive, but Indonesian products are considerably cheaper.

 Schooling for expat children is available in Jakarta, with most expat parents choosing to send their children to an international school; this is likely to cause the biggest dent to one’s income as international schools are expensive.